It is only

 turn left just before the roadhouse, at the entrance to the camping

-to do the Old Tellie Track and want to drive along Bypass Roads,
+choose not to do the Old Tellie Track and want to drive along Bypass Roads,

 roadhouse, that's where the southern Bypass Road starts.